Center Information

-The UF Multiple Sclerosis Program is a unique interdisciplinary clinical research organization based on the UF Campus in Gainesville, FL at the Norman Fixel Institute for Neurological Diseases.
+The UF Multiple Sclerosis Program is a unique interdisciplinary clinical‑research organization based on the UF Campus in Gainesville, FL at the Norman Fixel Institute for Neurological Diseases.
 Our MS Center was founded on the philosophy that integrated, interdisciplinary care is the most effective approach for patients with MS. The center was created with the purpose of filling a critical vacuum in patient care, research, outreach, and education in Multiple Sclerosis in Florida.
 The National MS Society estimates that over 20,000 persons with MS live in Florida.
-Our center offers highly coordinated, competent and accessible care to over 1,500 individuals with MS. Given recent expansion in our faculty members we estimate that our center will be able to provide care to over 3,000 persons with MS in the next 2 years.
-Due to our strategic location, our center is ideally located to address health disparities in the rural areas of North Florida.
+Our center offers highly coordinated, competent and accessible care to over 2,000 individuals with MS. Due to our strategic location, our center is ideally located to address health disparities in the rural areas of North Florida.
 In addition to superb clinical care, our patients have access to the latest clinical/translational research studies, as well as the opportunity to contribute to future investigator-initiated research studies.
 We are currently conducting multiple MS clinical trials and also have basic and translational research collaborations within the medical school.

 Meet the Team